manferlo81/foreach-prop/README.md

 }
 ```

-## Methods
+## API

 ### forEach

-*similar to* `Array.prototype.forEach`*.
+*Similar to* `Array.prototype.forEach`*.
 It executes the provided callback function for every key-value-pair in the object.
 Once iniciated there is no way to stop the execution of this function, if you intend to stop the iteration at some point have a look at* [`findKey`](#findkey) *method.*

 ```typescript
 forEach(object, function callback(value, key, ...extra) => void, ...extra): void;